Leadership develops daily, not in a day.

 “Be kind, for everyone you meet is fighting a great battle.”
 Philo of Alexandria

-Indecision is one our greatest enemy’s.
-Leaders must be able to make the tough decisions and act on them, even when there is no clear indicator that they will succeed.
-They are proactive and take initiative.
-They know it is better to fail and learn from their mistakes than stay stuck in indecision, do nothing, and learn nothing.
-This is true for the big decisions that set the course of organizations and people’s lives, but it is just as true for the small, daily choices we make.
+Indecision is a your greatest enemy.
+Leaders will make the tough decision and act on it, even when there is no clear indicator that they will succeed.
+They won’t be stupid.
+They’ll just be proactive and take initiative.
+Better to fail and learn from your mistakes than stay stuck in indecision, do nothing, and learn nothing.

 “Well done is better than well said.”
 Benjamin Franklin